MLB Power Rankings: Where All 30 Teams Stand After Opening Games

 Teams That Disappointed

-Tough start for the defending champs.
+Tough start for the champs.

 The Boston Red Sox were outscored 34-24 in their four-game series against the Mariners, dropping three of four in the process.
 The starting rotation currently has an MLB-worst 13.20 ERA, while the bullpen that everyone pointed to as a glaring weakness has a 2.50 ERA and is 1-for-1 in save chances.

 Speaking of bullpens, the Chicago Cubs relief corps already has two blown saves and a pair of losses on the ledger to go along with an unsightly 10.03 ERA.
-A walk-off wild pitch from Pedro Strop was certainly an ominous way to wrap up the first series of the year.
+A walk-off wild pitch from Pedro Strop was an ominous way to wrap up the first series of the year.

 On the offensive side of things, the Cleveland Indians are hitting .133 with a .407 OPS and just three extra-base hits in 101 plate appearances.
 The pitching staff is only going to be able to do so much this season.